-The court had ruled in 2012 that lawmakers were not meeting their constitutional responsibility to fully pay for basic education, saying they rely too much on local tax-levy dollars to balance the education budget.
-They were given until the 2017-18 school year to fix the problem.
+The high court initially ruled in 2012 that lawmakers were not meeting their constitutional responsibility to fully pay for basic education and that they are relying too much on local tax-levy dollars to balance the education budget.
+The court gave the Legislature until the 2017-18 school year to fix the problem.
 It found the Legislature in contempt in September.